+Hello!
+I'm a part time flute maker (have a day job) living in eastern Ontario, Canada.
 I've played the Irish flute since 1993 and have been making wooden flutes on a part-time basis since 1999 (you can hear me play the Irish flute in the Celtic music duo Greanstalk by visiting this site).
 I got into wood-work specifically because I wanted to make flutes.
 I am currently concentrating on instruments in the key of 'D' which is popular for traditional music from Celtic regions.
 These instruments are tuned to the modern pitch standard of A-440.
 By using cross-fingering techniques one can play in 'D', 'G' and related keys.

 I have used a variety of wood types to make flutes.
 The favoured types among Irish players seem to be those of the rosewood family: Indian or Honduran rosewood, African blackwood and Cocobolo.
 I also make flutes from domestic fruit-woods such as apple and pear.
 At one time I believed that maple wasn't an ideal wood for flutes, however, I have since come-around on this perception (prejudice?).
 While good-quality wood does play an important role in flute making, I've heard enough nice sounding flutes made from unusual materials such as plastic, bamboo, cedar, ceramic and glass to convince me that the construction of the flute is more important than the slight differences imbued by the material used.